hbs-rcs/just_enough_unix/installation.md

     3. Press [Enter], you should see SUCCESS: Specified value was saved.
     4. Quit command prompt by typing exit then pressing [Enter]

 To verify that you've installed this correctly, double-click on the Git Bash icon on your Desktop (if you missed or forgot this option, Git > Git Bash should be in Programs section of your Start menu or search for 'git bash').
 A window should open up and display something like

 `yourname@YOURNAME92E4 MINGW64 ~
 $
 `

-(For 3-hr hands-on workshops) If for any reason you did not get this, prompt, please arrive 30 minutes early so that we can troubleshoot your installation.
+*For 3-hr hands-on workshops*: If for any reason you did not get this prompt, please arrive 30 minutes early so that we can troubleshoot your installation.
 If you do not arrive with enough lead time, we may ask you to use an on-site computer instead.

 Finally, please download and install the [Software Carpentry Windows Installer](http://training.rcs.hbs.org/files/hbstraining/files/swcarpentryinstaller-win8win10.exe), which will add a few extra programs to the Git Bash installation.
 That installer can be found at http://training.rcs.hbs.org/files/hbstraining/files/swcarpentryinstaller-win8win10.exe.